libris/lxlviewer/packages/supersearch/README.md

 4. `rowIndex` - Integer defining the current row index of the result item.

 Each interactable cell element (button or links) should have the `role="gridcell"` attribute and an ID generated by the `getCellId` helper function from the snippet params.
 Some sort of focused styling should also be applied using `isFocusedCell` from the snippet params.

+### Persistent result item

+A custom persistent result item can be defined as [Snippet](https://svelte.dev/docs/svelte/snippet) passed as a `persistentItemRow` prop.
+The persistent result item is shown over the result item as soon as the user enters a value in the input field (in contrast to the result items which are shown after the search request has finished).

+The follwing named snippet params are available:

+- `getCellId<[cellIndex: number]>` - A helper function to get a calculated ID for the cell (e.g. `#supersearch-item-1x0`) by passing a cell/column index value.
+This enables assistive technologies to know which element the application regards as focused while DOM focus remains on the input element.

+3. `isFocusedCell[cellIndex: number]` - A helper function which returns a boolean value if the cell is focused (useful for styling).

 ## Developing